cranberrysauce26/VisualGraph/README.md

  - `pybox.py` also makes the `Graph` class a global variable for the code that `Tracer` is running to access.
  - Finally, `pybox.py` makes sure that any attempt to access illegal functions is recorded as a `TraceEntry` object saying that this module or function is illegal.
  - The second level of sandboxing is Linux's seccomp.
 This is only available for Linux machines, and the seccomp library must be downloaded first.
  - See `seccomp.c` for details.
-All it does is disable dangerous syscalls.
+All it does is disable dangerous syscalls and provide memory/time limits.

 **Multiple language support**